yuqian5/SQLitePlus/README.md

 # SQLitePlus ![build](https://github.com/yuqian5/SQLitePlus/workflows/CMake/badge.svg?branch=master)

-A modern headers only SQLite3 wrapper implemented in C++
+A modern C++ header only SQLite3 wrapper

 ### About
 This headers only library aims to provide an simple and intuitive interface for the SQLite3 C library.